 The STAR experiment [1] at the Relativistic Heavy Ion Collider (RHIC) studies a primordial form of matter that existed in the universe shortly after the Big Bang.
 Collisions of heavy ions occur millions of times per second inside the detector, producing tens of petabytes of raw data each year.
 All the raw data has to be processed in order to reconstruct physical events which are further analyzed by scientists.
 This process is called data production.
 Like any other modern experiment in High Energy and Nuclear Physics (HENP), STAR relies on distributed data processing, making use of several remote computational sites (for some experiments this number can scale up to many tens).

 When running data intensive applications on distributed computational resources long I/O overheads may be observed as access to remotely stored data is performed.
 Latency and bandwidth can become the major limiting factors for the overall compu- tation performance and can reduce the CPU time / wall time ratio due to excessive I/O waiting.
 Widely used data management systems in the HENP community (Xrootd [26], DPM [23]) are focused on providing heterogeneous access to distributed storage and do not consider data pre-placement with respect to available CPUs, job duration or network performance.
 At the same time job scheduling systems (PBS [21], Condor [25]) do not reason about transfer overheads when accessing data at distributed storage.
-For this reason, an optimization of data transferring and distribution across multiple sites is often done manually, using a custom setup for each particular infrastructure [3].
+For this reason, an optimization of data transfers and distribution across multiple sites is often done manually, using a custom setup for each particular infrastructure [3].

-In previous collaboration between BNL and NPI/ASCR, the problem of efficient data transferring in a Grid environment was addressed [22].
+In previous collaboration between BNL and NPI/ASCR, the problem of efficient data transfer in a Grid environment was addressed [22].
 Data transfers between n computational sites and m data locations were considered but job scheduling was not covered by that work.
 In [15] we proposed a constraint programming planner that schedules computational jobs and data transfers in a distributed environment in order to optimize resource utilization and reduce the overall completion time.
 Since such global scheduling is computationally demanding it should be divided into several stages in order to improve scheduler performance and scalability.
 A planning of resource load can be completed before scheduling particular file transfers and jobs and this is our new proposal presented in this work.
 To summarize, we address the problem of data production planning, answering the question how the data should be transferred given the network structure, bandwidth, storage and CPU slots available.
 This will allow local schedulers to process jobs and have CPUs busy all the time while not exceeding disk and network capacities.
 We have presented the initial ideas of the model at the MISTA 2015 conference [14].
-Since that time the model has significantly evolved, it was implemented in code and tested using simulations with real data.
+Since that time, the model has significantly evolved, it was implemented in code and tested using simulations with real data.

 1.1 Related work